QuentinRougemont/genome_assembly/README.md

 ## 1 - Assembly of HiFi data (diploid case)

 run the scripts with option like so:

 `./FlowAssembly.sh -g path/to/raw_hifi/species.bam -s 400 -a hifiasm -d insecta_odb10 -T NO -p heliconius1 -p   2>&| tee logHeliconus1 `

+This will launch automatically a series of script as details below

 ##	What this does ?
 A Step by Step guide :

  * **1. Extract HiFi data

-    code : `01_extractHifi.sh`
+    code : `01_extractHifi.sh <INPUT.bam>`
+        where INPUT.bam is your input

     Will simply extract Q20 data and convert into fastq.gz from the raw bam